7louisjeon/allofthelights/README.md

 <br/>

-## 🎲Things we considered for the website
+## 👷Things we considered for the website

 ---